 If readability shows orange, then it needs to be improved.
 To see what improvements are needed, switch to the readability tab.

-In this tab, you will see all identified problems.
+In this tab, you will see all the identified problems.
 To improve readability, most or all of these problems need to be fixed.

 In our example article, two problems are identified – consecutive sentences and subheading distribution.